chenxingqiang/secret-learn/doc/related_projects.rst

 - `scikit-survival <https://scikit-survival.readthedocs.io/>`_ A library implementing
   models to learn from censored time-to-event data (also called survival analysis).
-  Models are fully compatible with jax-sklearn.
+  Models are fully compatible with secret-learn.

 Recommendation Engine packages
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~